 The reason people choose to have their SDIRAs managed professionally is because there are so many rules to follow when it comes to managing an IRA.
 If you take the wrong step, it can cost you big time!

 Done correctly, using your SDIRA will make you a more resilient investor because of diversification, especially if the real estate you invest in is also geographically diverse.
 Remember, don't keep all your eggs in one basket, and don't keep all those baskets in the same box!

 Measure Everything You Do

-If you want to be really tax efficient, you need to have a lot of data on your property. (), track the last time you put in a new tub, and make sure you know the model of the old tub.
+If you want to be tax-efficient, you need to have a lot of data on your property.
+Track the last time you put in a new tub, and make sure you know the old tub model.
 Document what kind of roof you have.
 At Mynd, we have built a system to capture all of this.
-We're really excited about it because it helps our investment clients find more value for their building, and they can do their taxes a little smarter.
+We're excited about it because it helps our investment clients find more value for their building, and they can do their taxes a little smarter.

 Talk to a Tax Professional About Your Rental Properties

 At Mynd, we love talking about what's best for your property and the benefits of investing in real estate.
-We aren't tax professionals, but we see a lot of tax benefits for the clients we currently serve, and we're happy to share what we know.
+We aren't tax professionals, but we see many tax benefits for the clients we currently serve, and we're happy to share what we know.
 We're here to communicate with you and your tax professional, so contact us today.

 Mynd to become largest buyer of single family rental homes in the United States